CodeupClassroom/venus-modified-lessons/no_jquery/add_remove.md

 And YES, you can change the way this exercise looks!
 Make it pretty!

 ### Bonus
 1. If the user tries to add a todo without any text, tell the user that the todo's text cannot be blank and do not add the todo.
-This is called a `validator`.
+This is called `validation`.
+You can add this check in `addTodo()`.
+Just return from the function if validation fails.
 2. Only allow 10 todos.
-If the user tries to add more than 10 todos, they are presented with a snarky response along the lines of "Try making a Todone first."
+If the user tries to add more than 10 todos, they are presented with a snarky response along the lines of "Try making a Todone first.".
+You can also perform this check in `addTodo()`.
+Return without adding the todo if there are more than 10 todos already created.
+The DOM property `children` can tell you how many todos are still around.

 Read up on event.target.
 It's handy!